vertis/vertis-io/_posts/2013-12-16-unauthorised-litecoin-mining.md

 What have I learned from this experience?

 ## Enable billing alerts
 Given I spend about $60-80 a month with Amazon usually, I could have been warned MUCH earlier.
-Needless to say, now that the horse has bolted I've enabled the horse bolting detector.
+Now that the horse has bolted I've enabled the horse bolting detector.

 ## Check GitHub
 It's not really that hard to do a regular search of GitHub for keys and passwords in your repositories.
 Check your friends repositories as well...many eyes.